Why Are Braces Worth It For Adults?

 Again – Dr. Carr will go over all of this with you so that you know exactly what to expect ahead of time.

 If you’re the type of person who is thinking about straightening your teeth but you aren’t sure where to begin, or if you have any additional questions that you’d like to see answered, please don’t delay – contact us today.
-Dr. Carr will gladly meet with you for your free consultation to determine which orthodontic treatment options will best fit your personal needs.
+Dr. Carr will gladly meet with you for your complimentary consult to determine which orthodontic treatment options will best fit your personal needs.